jaseemabid/blog/preview/inc.md

 1. What is the format for executable binaries in Linux?
 Is that an ELF or a.out?
    How do you actually write that binary?
 Do you need a library or a hex editor?
-1. If I copy over that binary to a Mac or BSD, will it work the same?
+1. If you copy over that binary to a Mac or BSD, will it work the same?
 1. Is it statically linked or dynamic?
-Do we need glibc?
-What else do we need on the machine?
+Do you need glibc?
+What else do you need on the machine?
+Do you need a linker or assembler?
-1. Do we directly generate the binary or generate assembly and convert that into an executable with something else?
+1. Do you directly generate the binary or generate assembly and convert that into an executable with something else?
 1. Are there debuggers for assembly?
-How much assembly knowledge is required for this task?
+How much assembly knowledge is required to get started?

-Unless you do a lot of systems programming, I'm sure most of us wont know the answers to all of these questions.
+Unless you do a lot of systems programming, I'm sure most of us won't know the answers to all of these questions.
 But we haven't even started writing the compiler yet!
 We start with a mix of C and asm to tackle some of these problems to get the foundation right.
 Writing compilers need not be hard if we take the